entando/entando-docs/vuepress/docs/next/tutorials/cms/content-tutorial.md

 In the table list, contents are listed with several parameters: Name, Created by, Last Edited, Type, Created Date, Owner Group, Join Group, Status, Restrictions, Code, Actions.
-They can be shown, by setting them in the Columns filter.
+Fields can be added or deleted from view by selecting or unselecting them in the Columns drop-down menu.

 ![image](./extracted-media/media/Content6.png)

 ## Content Actions

-For every content in the list, you have access to a set of actions through the **Actions** kebab button, from which you can:
+For all Content in the list, you have access to a set of actions through the **Actions** kebab button, such as:

--   Edit, update the information data related to the content
+-   **Edit**: update the data fields in the content definition

--   Delete, remove the content
+-   **Delete**: remove the content

--   Clone, replicate the content
+-   **Clone**: replicate the content

--   Publish, making the content visible
+-   **Publish**: make the content visible

--   Unpublish, making the content invisible
+-   **Unpublish**: hide the content

 ![image](./extracted-media/media/Content7.png)

-The contents list can be saved in your file system by clicking the Download button and selecting CSV or XLS format.
+All Content in the list can be saved to your local file system by clicking the **Download** button and selecting either CSV or XLS format.

 ![image](./extracted-media/media/Content8.png)